Omochice/deepl-translate-cli/README.md

     export DEEPL_TOKEN=<YOUR DEEPL API TOKEN>
     ```

-3. On the first run, if `<USER HOME DIRECTORY>/.config/deepl-translate-cli/setting.json` does not exist, it gets automatically created.
+3. On the first run, if `$HOME/.config/deepl-translate-cli/setting.json` does not exist, it gets automatically created.

     The format of the settings file is as shown below: